 For accent greenery, we used seeded eucalyptus, which I highly recommend for its mix of textures.
 So lovely!

 I always keep a few square vases on hand for special occasions.
 These 5-inch squares work well on most tables, and they don’t crowd the place settings if you put out the fine china.
 A mason jar is another good alternative to use for floral arrangements.
 (Click images below to shop similar vases.

 Since my main formal dining table is too large for a tablecloth, I decorated it with two faux eucalyptus garlands (6-feet each) and real roses.
 These garlands will come in handy when hosting events for friends and family in the future!

-I then placed several mercury glass votive candle holders and taller flameless pillar candles on each end.
+I then placed several mercury glass votive candle holders and taller flameless candles on each end.
 I LOVE these mercury glass beauties, and you can see how I repurpose them throughout the year, like in this DIY mercury glass holiday centerpiece.

-By the way, I love this set of flameless pillar candles (sold with or without the gold stripe).
+By the way, I’m also a big fan of these flameless pillar candles (sold in plain ivory or with the gold stripe).
 You won’t find a better value anywhere else!
 They come with a remote control that lets you adjust the flame style and timer settings.
 Such a great buy!

 The last element I incorporated for the tables was table scatter.
 This mix of pearls and acrylic gems comes in very handy for other formal occasions, not just bridal showers.